Viv-19/rag_research_paper_finder_and_chat_bot/README.md

-# 📄 Academic Paper Summarizer & Q&A using RAG
+# 📄 Academic Paper Finder & Q&A using RAG

 A Retrieval-Augmented Generation (RAG) system that allows users to search for recent academic papers from **arXiv**, download the PDF, embed the text using **Sentence Transformers**,